COLLAGEN FUEL DRINK-MIX VANILLA COCONUT AND CHOCOLATE COCONUT

 Q: What is monk fruit?

-A: Also called Luo Han Goa, monk fruit is a Chinese herb cultivated for centuries by Buddhist monks.
-Much like stevia, it’s a delicious and natural way to sweeten without all the calories of sugar.
+A: Also called Luo Han Guo, monk fruit comes from a Chinese plant cultivated for centuries by Buddhist monks.
+Much like stevia, it’s a delicious and natural way to sweeten without all the calories or sugar.

 Q: What is konjac root?